 So far so good...

-- Second Greenwood Trail route confirmed (Haverthwaite Heights to Abbots Reading) completed - download the leaflet here.
+- Second Greenwood Trail route (Haverthwaite Heights to Abbots Reading) completed - download the leaflet here.

 - An old bark-peeler's hut has been restored along the route.

 - New public footpath dedicated on the Haverthwaite Heights route, which links two other rights of way within the woodland.

 - First Greenwood Trail (Bouth to Rusland) leaflet produced - download it here.

 - Launch Event held on 22nd July at Old Hall Farm, Bouth, with a walk along part of the first Trail.